 We Don't Debate...We Dialogue

 Whether it's facilitating a formal dialogue, a staff meeting that addresses these tough topics, or a difficult classroom discussion, there are some basic fundamentals of facilitation that everyone should have.
 The Exploring Diversity and Inclusion Workshop is a one day training seminar designed to provide participants the tools they need to engage in meaningful dialogue through dynamic experiential learning.
-The training can be offered as a general workshop for anyone at your organization, or it can be taught as a 'train the trainer' workshop.
+The training is the level one program that is available with a basic 3-month consulting package.
 By the end of the training, participants will be able to:

 Describe social identities and have comfort with open discussion of their personal identities.

 Understand the concept of implicit bias and microaggressions.